Koopman Kernel Regression: Non-recurrence and Koopman Operator Theory

 \section{Non-recurrence and Koopman Operator Theory}

-\begin{remark}[Operator boundedness] Consider the system \eqref{eq:nonlinearPredictor} on a compact space $\Set{X}$ and a continuous flow $\bm{F}^{t}$.
+\begin{remark}[Operator boundedness] Consider a forward complete system on a compact set $\Set{X}$ and a continuous flow $\bm{F}^{t}$.
 It is well-known that a time-$t$ Koopman operator $\ko^{t}$ is then a contraction semigroup on ${C}(\Set{X})$ \cite{Kreidler2018CompactSystems}.
 Due to forward completeness of the flow, we therefore obtain a Banach algebra ${C}(\Set{X})$ with a bounded semigroup $\{\ko^{t}\}_{t\geq0} \in \mathcal{B}({C}(\Set{X}))$. \end{remark} \begin{definition}[Non-recurrence] A non-recurrent domain is one where flow does not intersect itself. \end{definition} Non-recurrence is commonly ensured by a choice of the time interval $[0,T]$ so no periodicity is exhibited.
 Note that it does not mean the system's behavior is not allowed the be periodic, but our perception of it via data does.
-Effectively this prohibits the multi-valuedness of eigenfunctions -- allowing the eigenfunctions to define an injective feature map.
+Effectively this prohibits the multi-valuedness of eigenfunctions -- allowing them to define an injective feature map.
 Thus, non-recurrence is a certain but general condition that bounds the time-horizon $T$ in which it is feasible to completely describe the nonlinear system's flow via an LTI predictor \eqref{eq:GenlinearPredictor}.
-It makes for a less-restrictive and intuitive condition compared to existing RKHS approaches \cite{Kostic2022LearningSpaces,Kostic2023KoopmanEigenvalues} that rely on the self-adjointness and compactness of the actual Koopman operator which is rarely fulfilled and hard to verify without prior knowledge.
+It makes for a less-restrictive and intuitive condition compared to existing RKHS approaches \cite{Kostic2022LearningSpaces,Kostic2023KoopmanEigenvalues} that rely on the self-adjointness and compactness of the actual Koopman operator which is rarely fulfilled and hard to verify without prior knowledge. \begin{lemma}[Universality of Eigenfunctions] Consider an quantity of interest $q \in C(\Set{X})$, a forward-complete system flow $\bm{F}^{t}(\cdot)$ on a non-recurrent domain $\Set{X}{\naught}$ (Definition \ref{rem:nonrecur}) of a compact set $\Set{X}$.
+Then, the output trajectory ${y}(t) = {q}(\bm{x}(t)), \forall t \in [0,T]$ is arbitrarily closely described by the eigenpairs $\{\eig_j,\phi_j\}_{j \in \Set{N}} {\subseteq} (\Set{C} \tsgn{\times} C(\Set{X}))$ of the Koopman operator semigroup $\{\ko^t\}^{T}_{t\tsgn{=}0}$\footnote{Note that, compared to ``Koopman Mode Decomposition'', we let the eigenfunctions absorb the spatial mode coefficients (possible w.l.o.g.) as they correspond to eigenfunctions and not eigenvalues \cite[Definition 9]{Budisic2012AppliedKoopmanism}.} so that $\forall \varepsilon > 0, \exists \bar{D} \in \Set{N}$